rvflash/goup/README.md

 * `-m`: ensures to have the latest couple major with minor version.
 By default: only the path is challenged.
 * `-V`: prints the version of the tool.
 * `-i`: allows to exclude indirect modules.
-* `-r`: it's a comma separated list of repositories (or part of) used to force tag usage.
+* `-r`: it's a comma-separated list of glob patterns to match the repository paths where to force tag usage.
-For example with `gitlab` as value, any modules with this word in the path must have a release tag, no prerelease.
+For example with `github.com/group/*` as value, any modules in this repository group must have a release tag, no prerelease.
 * `-s`: forces the process to exit on first error occurred.
 * `-t`: defines the maximum time duration to perform the check.
 By default: 10s.
 * `-v`: verbose output